xcibe95x/vanadium-desktop/README.md

 ### Key Features

-_These are the core features introduced by ungoogled-chromium._
+_These are the core features shipped by Vanadium x ungoogled, combining ungoogled and Vanadium hardening._

 - Disable functionality specific to Google domains (e.g. Google Host Detector, Google URL Tracker, Google Cloud Messaging, Google Hotwording, etc.)
   - This includes disabling [Safe Browsing](https://en.wikipedia.org/wiki/Google_Safe_Browsing).
 Consult [the FAQ for the rationale](https://ungoogled-software.github.io/ungoogled-chromium-wiki/faq#why-is-safe-browsing-disabled).
 - Block internal requests to Google at runtime.
 This feature is a fail-safe measure for the above, in case Google changes or introduces new components that our patches do not disable.
 This feature is implemented by replacing many Google web domains in the source code with non-existent alternatives ending in `qjz9zk` (known as domain substitution; [see docs/design.md](docs/design.md#source-file-processors) for details), then [modifying Chromium to block its own requests with such domains](patches/core/ungoogled-chromium/block-trk-and-subdomains.patch).
 In other words, no connections are attempted to the `qjz9zk` domain.
 - Strip binaries from the source code (known as binary pruning; [see docs/design.md](docs/design.md#source-file-processors) for details)
+- Apply Vanadium's hardened defaults such as HTTPS-only mode, strict site isolation, partitioned network state, and content filtering safeguards tuned for desktop users.

 ### Enhancing Features

-_These are the non-essential features introduced by ungoogled-chromium._
+_These enhancements round out the Vanadium x ungoogled experience beyond the core hardening._

 - Add many new command-line switches and `chrome://flags` entries to configure new features (which are disabled by default).
 See [docs/flags.md](docs/flags.md) for the exhaustive list.
 - Add _Suggestions URL_ text field in the search engine editor (`chrome://settings/searchEngines`) for customizing search engine suggestions.